 In 2020, ICP’s exhibition, #ICPConcerned: Global Images for Global Crisis, became a diary for a world-wide pandemic capturing 263 days recorded by 820 photographers curated from over 60,000 submissions.
 The show was on view in New York at ICP from October 1, 2020 through December 31, 2020, while many restrictions, especially pertaining to travel remained in place.
 Including a foreward by Mark Lubell and an introduction by David Campany, ICP’s new book, #ICPConcerned: Global Images for a Global Crisis, offers a definitive powerful visual history of global upheaval and day-to-day life during the pandemic.

-Join us online for the book release of #ICPConcerned: Global Images for a Global Crisis published by Glitterati.
-During this online celebration, ICP’s managing director of programs, David Campany, will be joined by Sara Ickow, ICP’s exhibitions and collections manager and guests to discuss the evolution of the global project, from originating as a hashtag, to becoming an epic exhibition staged in the middle of a pandemic, and culminating in this new book that will forever capture what we endured in 2020.
+Join us online for the book release of #ICPConcerned: Global Images for a Global Crisis published by G Editions.
+During this online celebration, ICP’s Managing Director of Programs, David Campany, will be joined by Sara Ickow, senior manager, exhibitions and collections and guests to discuss the evolution of the global project, from originating as a hashtag, to becoming an epic exhibition staged in the middle of a pandemic, and culminating in this new book that will forever capture what we endured in 2020.

 This program is free with a suggested donation of $5.

 We need your support.
 Admission to this online program is free with a suggested donation—help keep public programs accessible to all by donating today.

 All program will take place on Zoom.
 Those who register to attend will receive a confirmation email with a Zoom link located at the bottom of the email under ‘Important Information.’
 The Zoom link can be used to join the programs through a computer or mobile device.

 We recommend participants download the Zoom app on their device prior to the program.
 Learn how to download the latest version of Zoom to your computer or mobile device.

 If you have questions about the virtual lecture or don’t receive the confirmation email, please contact: email@example.com.